FIWARE/tutorials.NGSI-LD/docs/identity-management.md

 ### Create an Organization

-To create a new organization, send a POST request to the `/v1/organizations` endpoint containing the `name` and `description` along with the `X-Auth-token` header from a previously logged in user.
+To create a new organization, send a POST request to the `/v1/organizations` endpoint containing the `name` and `description` along with the `X-Auth-token` header from a previously logged-in user.

 #### 9 Request: